Sustainable Exploration

 INADMISSIBLE blocks reliance until structural conditions materially change.
 An Admissibility Screen does not allocate authority and does not manage execution.

-2. Conditional Authority Determinations: provides a formal opinion on whether authority remains structurally intact under execution at a defined irreversible threshold.
+2. Conditional Authority Determinations: formal determinations regarding whether authority remains structurally intact under execution at a defined irreversible threshold.
 It governs:

 • Authority retention under commitment